-If you want a simple, automatic, and two-way sync (or one-way if you wish) between your Google Drive and Box, this is the way to go.
+If you want a simple, automatic, and two-way sync between your Google Drive and Box, this is the way to go.
 Once set, this automatically keeps the two services in sync for you.
-CloudHQ is what you want if you want a traditional one or two-way sync and especially automatic, perpetual sync.
+InClowdz is what you want if you want a traditional one or two-way sync and especially automatic, perpetual sync.
 This is the set it and forget it kind people love.

 When To Choose Box Business?

 Box Business is for those who will create Microsoft Word, Excel, or PowerPoint documents or Google Docs, Slides, and Sheets and then invite others to collaborate with them on these documents.
-This approach is somewhat one-way in the sense that there is one person alone who first creates documents, and then others can see, edit, collaborate on and download those documents.
+This approach is somewhat one-way because there is one person alone who first creates documents, and then others can see, edit, collaborate on, and download those documents.

-If you squirm at the idea of third-party or have very specific privacy and security needs and Google Takeout will not work for you, maybe this will.
+If you squirm at the idea of a third-party or have particular privacy and security needs and Google Takeout will not work for you, maybe this will.

 If you’d rather like a table, here it is: